Christine-Hao/COMP307FinalProject/README.txt

     Externals: bcrypt, JWT, SOCKET.IO

 NOTE:
-    Due to time constraints, we did not implement all elements in the provided storyboard.
+    1. Due to time constraints, we did not implement all elements in the provided storyboard.
        After reading the instruction and confirming with the Professor, we selected at least 4 private facing circles and all public-facing webpages to implement.
+    2. To elaborate on, we did not implement the cirlces about channel management function and search message.
+Instead, we create only a default channel (i.e. general) for each board.
+But we still created a Channel model in the backend, and the Channel model will simply interact with the discussion board controller.
+We implemented all the other private-facing circles and public-facing webpages.

 Members' main responsibilties
 1. For the login page: